zola-25/zola-25.github.io/_posts/2023-04-01-oauth2-auth-code-flow.md

     However for the implementation examples, we will use this dummy state string that's easier to track, especially across multiple examples: 'OurOAuth2StateString'

-    Given these parameters, the URL our Client App directs the user to looks like:
+    Given these parameters, our Client App directs the user to the Authorization Server with this URL:

     ```
     https://auth.service.com/authorize?response_type=code&client_id=AuthCodeFlow_DemoApp&scope=profile&state=OurOAuth2StateString&redirect_uri=https%3A%2F%2Fauthcodeflow.demoapp.com%2Fcallback